thedewpoint/iota-basic/README.md

 2. user backs up seed
 3. site or app stores users' seed as well.
 4. user attempts to log in to site
-5. site presents user with a generated code
+5. user must send a 0 value transaction to their own public address (without reusing an address)
-6. user must send a 0 value transaction to their own public address (without reusing an address) containing the code provided by the site in json format {code: 'verificationcode'}.
+6. The transaction must be sent within the timeframe specified by the site or application (Defaults to infinity)
-7. The transaction must be sent within the timeframe specified by the site or application (Defaults to infinity)
+7. optionally the app or site can specify a validation code for the user to be sent in json format {code: 'verificationcode'}.

 This module uses iota-seed-generator to generate iota seeds.
 It appears this module uses windows powershell (when on windows) to generate a seed which I believe is not considered secure at this time.
 Please be aware of this when using the module.
 For more info check this github: https://github.com/bmavity/iota-seed-generator